danieledelpozzo/Data_Management_project/README.md

 This project implements a subset of the TPCx-BB (BigBench) benchmark queries using **Apache Spark** and **PySpark DataFrames**.
 The goal is to demonstrate how SQL-based analytical queries from the TPCx-BB suite can be translated into PySpark DataFrame operations for distributed processing on large datasets.

+This project was created as part of the Data Management course at Università della Svizzera italiana (USI).

 TPCx-BB is a well-known benchmark designed to evaluate big data analytics and machine learning performance in a distributed environment.
 In this project, I focused on **data manipulation, filtering, aggregation, and joining operations** using PySpark.

 ---